Applicant/Contributor Privacy Notice

 • Biographical Data: e.g. date of birth, gender, nationality

-• Financial Data: e.g. bank details
+• Financial Data: e.g. bank account details

 • Lexis Nexis Data: e.g. name, address, date of birth